jhap1982/giveituruguay/2016/2016-06-08 - Flugplatz Interlaken (Greenfield Festival), Interlaken, Switerland/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-Dark Necessities
+5. Dark Necessities
-Snow ((Hey Oh))
+6. Snow ((Hey Oh))
-Factory of Faith
+7. Factory of Faith
-Nobody Weird Like Me
+8. Nobody Weird Like Me
-The Getaway
+9. The Getaway
-Otherside
+10. Otherside
-If You Have to Ask
+11. If You Have to Ask
-Hardcore Jollies tease
+12. Hardcore Jollies tease
-Right on Time
+13. Right on Time
-Californication
+14. Californication
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Around the World
+16. Around the World
-Give It Away
+17. Give It Away

 ## Notes